 A MetalOrganic Chemical Vapor Deposition (MOCVD) system has been constructed at SDSM&T for the growth of epitaxial layers of semiconducting compounds formed from elements in groups III and group V of the periodic table.
 The alloys which can be grown include those containing indium, aluminum, gallium, arsenic and phosphorus.
-The grown layers can be doped with impurities to form either n-type or p-type layers.
+The potential exists for the grown layers to be doped with impurities to form either n-type or p-type layers.
 The system is housed in Room 240 of the Electrical Engineering/Physics Building.